tnovas/streamlabs/README.md

 var streamLabsApi = require('streamlabs');
 ```

-Give constructor credentials of StreamLabs: `ClientId` `ClientSecret` `RedirectUrl` `Scopes`
+Give the credentials of the StreamLabs to the constructor: `ClientId` `ClientSecret` `RedirectUrl` `Scopes`

 ```
 var streamLabs = new streamLabsApi('clientId', 'clientSecret', 'http://redirecturl/', 'scopes');
 ```

 ## Authorization
-After using Stream Labs you will need to authenticate with StreamLabs, for that you will get url of authorization:
+After using Stream Labs you will need to authenticate it with StreamLabs, for that you will get an url of authorization:

 ```
 var urlAuthorization = streamLabs.authorizationUrl();
 ```

-You have to make a request on `urlAuthorization` with a browser and authorizate in Stream Labs, and you will be redirect to `RedirectUrl` and get a `Code` on QueryString `?code='hjqweassxzass'` and call `connect` with `code` on Api
+You have to make a request on `urlAuthorization` with a browser and authorizate in Stream Labs.
+After that you will be redirect to `RedirectUrl` and you will get a `Code` on QueryString `?code='hjqweassxzass'` , then you have to call `connect` with `code` to Api

 ```
 streamLabs.connect(code);
 ```

 ## Get Donations:
-For get donations you have to make a call `getDonations` with limit of collection
+For get donations you have to call `getDonations` and stablish how much donations you want of the collection

 ```
 function getDonations(donations) {